Current Status: 1.5 miles of gravel trail is currently between Gene Coulon Park and the Seahawk’s Virginia Mason Athletic Center.

 Future Connections: The Totem Lake Connector will be a bicycle and pedestrian bridge that connects the Cross Kirkland Corridor (CKC) where it is currently severed by a complex intersection (Construction to be completed in 2022).
 Kirkland’s Willows Road Regional Trail Connection is one of the key projects that will result in a connected trail from Kirkland to Woodinville in 2022.
 [Learn More]

-Future Connections: King County Parks and the City of Woodinville are partnering to construct a gravel trail from NE 124th to NE 145th in Woodinville.
-This section will open in 2022 and include a new trail crossing at NE 145th which will allow a connection between the Eastrail and the Sammamish River Trail.
+Future Connections: King County Parks and the City of Woodinville partnered to construct a gravel trail from NE 124th to NE 145th in Woodinville.
+This section opened in the summer of 2022 and includes a new trail crossing at NE 145th and a trail connection between the Eastrail and the Sammamish River Trail.

 Current Status: The Redmond Central Connector is 2.3 miles of paved trail through Downtown Redmond and continues to the northwest, connecting to the Sammamish River Trail, Redmond/Puget Sound Energy Trail, and through the Willows business district (owned by City of Redmond).